sailfish009/binding_affinity_calculator/README.md

 ```bash
 ./scons.py -j <number_of_cores_to_use> mode=release bin
 ```
 If everything goes well, you should be able to see several new directories, including the bin.
 Now you can start executing the program!
+If you still have some problem in setting up the environment, you can check [here](https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build) for more detail.
 ## Input

 ```python